mohammadi-com/GetRemoteJobOffers/README.md

 ### Derivative CV
 For each job you apply for, pick the top 3-4 most relevant points from your detailed CV and hide the rest (easy to do in LaTeX).
 This way, you make a CV that highlights what's most important for that job.
 You can use [JobScan](https://www.jobscan.co/) to check how well your CV matches the job description.

+Start with the most important information.
+If your education is the most relevant, list it first.
+If your open-source projects are the best match for the job, highlight them at the top.
+If your experience is the strongest fit, lead with that.

+For instance, if you're applying for a remote job with a European company, showcase any experience you have working with Europeans right away.
+This shows you understand their work culture.
+If the employer is in the healthcare industry and you have an article on healthcare data analysis, don't bury it on the second page.
+Put it at the top to grab the recruiter's attention.

 ### Optimize for ATS
 Before a person sees your resume, a computer system called an ATS might check it first.
 Make sure your resume is easy for this system to read.
 This can help you get noticed and hopefully get an interview.
 You can upload your resume to [ResumeWorded](https://resumeworded.com/) to get tips on making it better.
 Even if you don’t agree with all the advice, try to use the feedback to improve your resume.